LinkLabs/mqtt-client-examples/README.md

 A repository of different programming languages and libraries providing examples of MQTT Client implementations that integrate directly to the Link Labs MQTT User Credentials Object and MQTT ecosystem.

-For additional, more generic, MQTT client subscriptions, you can also view: [emqx/MQTT-Client-Examples](https://github.com/emqx/MQTT-Client-Examples)
+For additional, more generic, MQTT client examples, you can also view: [emqx/MQTT-Client-Examples](https://github.com/emqx/MQTT-Client-Examples)

 ## MQTT Best Practices and Production Readiness